cherrid/GetandCleanDataProject/codebook.md

 * "f" for frequency measurement
 * "t" for time measurement
 * a name of what is being measured, e.g. bodyacc -> body acceleration
-* the summary function applied, e.g. mean, std [Note the values are all means in tidy_data]
+* the summary function applied to the original measurement, e.g. mean, std
 * the axis the measurement was taken on, e.g. "x", "y" or "z" All values were normalised in the source, prior to being analysed here.